 Send a non-refundable application fee to the Ostrow School of Dentistry after submitting the ADEA CAAPID application.

 The USC application fee is $145.00.
-USC will accept personal check, cashier check, or money order made payable to USC School of Dentistry.
-Please include your CAAPID number on the check and mail to:
+USC will accept personal check, cashier's check, or money order made payable to USC School of Dentistry.
+Please include your CAAPID number on the check or money order and mail to: